 If you fall into this camp, your remaining federal student loan balance will be forgiven after making 120 monthly payments under a qualifying repayment plan and if you work full time.
 "The catch here is that you cannot refinance your loans, which would make you ineligible," says Hernandez.
 "This might make your payments a little higher, but then again, you're done after 10 years."

 Also, if you opt for an income-driven repayment plan and haven’t paid off your federal loans after your 20- or 25-year repayment period is up, your remaining balance will be forgiven.
-But here’s the rub: You may have to pay income tax on the amount that is forgiven, unlike with the Public Service Loan Forgiveness Program.
+But you may have to pay income tax on the amount that is forgiven, unlike with the Public Service Loan Forgiveness Program.

 If your profession is outside of public service or you don’t qualify for income-driven repayment, check in with your employer to see if the company has any loan-forgiveness programs in the works.
 "Just double check if that money is being taxed," says Hernandez.
 “You don't want to be surprised at the end of the year if you get a tax bill for money you didn't realize was being considered compensation."